-VISIT THE CELEBRATING WOMEN EXHIBIT AT THE FIELD MUSEUM IN CHICAGO,
+ABOUT THE CELEBRATING WOMEN EXHIBIT AT UNESCO HEADQUARTERS IN PARIS

-These events honor women for reasons as diverse as kind-heartedness; ferocity; courageousness in the face of social injustice; or simply for being young and fancy-free.
+The exhibit featured six festivals from the book, Celebrating Women.
+These festivals honor women for reasons as diverse as kind-heartedness; ferocity; courageousness in the face of social injustice; or simply for being young and fancy-free.

 • INDIA: Kali Puja celebrates the fierce warrior goddess Kali, who fights evil.